 Thoughts for people interested in reducing political toxicity and us-vs-them thinking.
 By Zachary Elwood, author of "Defusing American Anger" and "How Contempt Destroys Democracy," and host of the psych podcast People Who Read People.

-I work on reducing the toxicity of U.S. political conflict, which I see as self-reinforcing.
-I’ve written books about this (american-anger.com) and sometimes talk about it on my psych podcast (behavior-podcast.com).
-Seeking agent for book project.
+I work on reducing the toxicity of our American political conflict.
+I’ve written books about this (american-anger.com) and discuss it sometimes on my psychology-focused podcast (behavior-podcast.com).

 Exploring the relationships between social justice discourse, inequality, and the rise of the symbolic professions.